• Summary

 ___________

-AN ACT to amend the state finance law, in relation to requiring that
+AN ACT to amend the education law, in relation to permitting dentists to

 The People of the State of New York, represented in Senate and Assem-